-Crater Lake is one of Oregon's top natural wonders — and just three hours north of Eugene - Springfield.
+Crater Lake is one of Oregon's top natural wonders — and just three hours from Eugene - Springfield.
 Every year it draws thousands of visitors to view its brilliant blue waters.
 It is the deepest lake in the U.S. and also one of the purest (Oakridge's Waldo Lake is another extremely pure lake), with visibility to 400 feet (122 m).

 All around the lake is hiking, cycling and birding.
 A rigorous hike down to the water is rewarded with boat tours, swimming and fishing — but the hike back up is difficult — so be forewarned!
 In the winter there is snowshoeing.

 The historic Crater Lake Lodge was built in 1915.
 Open seasonally, the lodge also includes a dining room offering three meals a day.
 The Lodge's Great Hall is an inviting place to relax and linger, or sit on the porch overlooking Crater Lake.
 There is a gift shop onsite and campgrounds and cabins available just outside the park in Mazama Village.

 Plan a road trip from Eugene to Crater Lake or book a Crater Lake tour with a tour company like America's Hub World Tours.
 Visit our Eugene, Cascades & Coast Visitor Center for maps and materials to get started.

 Prepare For Your Road Trip

 You can rent a car or an RV locally.
 Nearby Junction City and Coburg have been RV community-hubs for decades, so there are plenty of resources.
 There are plenty of hotels and RV campgrounds in close proximity to the Interstate 5 corridor, downtown Eugene, and the Eugene Airport.
 While here, stock up on groceries, camp gear and maps.